frequency-chain/docs/pages/Guides/Gateway.md

 - **Connect Your Users with Their Universal Social Graph:** Access and manage user relationships across the decentralized network.
 - **Read, Write, and Interact with Social Media Content:** Enable rich social interactions within your application.

-## How Can I Integrate Frequency Gateway?
+## How Can I Integrate Frequency Developer Gateway?

 Gateway is composed of independent, standalone microservices, allowing you to use only those components you need.
 These microservices provide simple APIs for interacting with various aspects of the Frequency network.